-- Children develop at their own pace.
+- Children develop at their own paces.
 Never compare children and their abilities.
 If a family member compares their child to one of their peers, encourage them not to do so.
 This can be harmful to a child’s development if they feel that they are “not as smart” as their peers.

 Influences and Factors Affecting School-Age Growth

 There are a variety of outside factors and influences that can affect the development of children.
-It is important to be sensitive to these factors and influences and to remember that all children will develop at their own pace.
+It is important to be sensitive to these factors and influences and to remember that all children will develop at their own paces.
 The major contributing factors that can affect the development of school-age children are:

 Environment: Living and learning in a positive environment where one feels valued, loved, and challenged, both at home and school, will help foster positive growth and self-esteem.
-Factors such as environmental pollution and a lack of cleanliness can have negative effects on a child’s physical development.
+Factors such as pollution and a lack of cleanliness can have negative effects on a child’s physical development.